Southeast Asia

 Southeast Asia is one of the most culturally diverse regions of the world.
 There are many different languages and ethnicities in the region.
 Historically, Southeast Asia was significantly influenced by Indian, Chinese, Muslim, and colonial cultures, which became core components of the region's cultural and political institutions.
-Most modern Southeast Asian countries were colonized by European powers.
+Most modern Southeast Asian countries were colonised by European powers.
 European colonisation exploited natural resources and labour from the lands they conquered, and attempted to spread European institutions to the region.
-Several Southeast Asian countries were also briefly part of the Japanese Empire in the mid-20th century.
+Several Southeast Asian countries were also briefly occupied by the Empire of Japan during World War II.
 The aftermath of World War II saw most of the region decolonised.
 Today, Southeast Asia is predominantly governed by independent states.
-Vietnam and Laos are some of the only countries in the world that continue to follow the socialist and communist model.

 Definition

 The region, together with part of South Asia, was well known by Europeans as the East Indies or simply the Indies until the 20th century.
-Chinese sources referred the region as Nanyang ("南洋"), which literally means the "Southern Ocean".
+Chinese sources referred to the region as Nanyang ("南洋"), which literally means the "Southern Ocean".
 The mainland section of Southeast Asia was referred to as Indochina by European geographers due to its location between China and the Indian subcontinent and its having cultural influences from both neighbouring regions.
 In the 20th century, however, the term became more restricted to territories of the former French Indochina (Cambodia, Laos, and Vietnam).
 The maritime section of Southeast Asia is also known as the Malay Archipelago, a term derived from the European concept of a Malay race.
 Another term for Maritime Southeast Asia is Insulindia (Indian Islands), used to describe the region between Indochina and Australasia.

 The term "Southeast Asia" was first used in 1839 by American pastor Howard Malcolm in his book Travels in South-Eastern Asia.
 Malcolm only included the Mainland section and excluded the Maritime section in his definition of Southeast Asia.
 The term was officially used in the midst of World War II by the Allies, through the formation of South East Asia Command (SEAC) in 1943.
-SEAC popularised the use of the term "Southeast Asia," although what constituted Southeast Asia was not fixed; for example, SEAC excluded the Philippines and a large part of Indonesia while including Ceylon.
+SEAC popularised the use of the term "Southeast Asia", although what constituted Southeast Asia was not fixed; for example, SEAC excluded the Philippines and a large part of Indonesia while including Ceylon.
 However, by the late 1970s, a roughly standard usage of the term "Southeast Asia" and the territories it encompasses had emerged.
 Although from a cultural or linguistic perspective the definitions of "Southeast Asia" may vary, the most common definitions nowadays include the area represented by the countries (sovereign states and dependent territories) listed below.

-Ten of the eleven states of Southeast Asia are members of the Association of Southeast Asian Nations (ASEAN), while East Timor is an observer state.
+All eleven states of Southeast Asia are members of the Association of Southeast Asian Nations (ASEAN).
 Papua New Guinea has stated that it might join ASEAN, and is currently an observer.
 Sovereignty issues exist over some islands in the South China Sea.